rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    ### JUnit Annotations

-   In the sample code are annotations for the Java compiler to process:
+   In the sample code are these annotations for the Java compiler to see:

    * `@Rule`
    * `@BeforeClass`